iZettle/api-documentation/finance-api/user-guides/fetch-account-transactions.md

 ===
 Use the Finance API to fetch transactions or transactions of certain types from a merchant's liquid account during a specific period.

 > **Note**: A merchant's liquid account contains all confirmed transactions that are already paid out or to be paid out to the merchant.
-If you want to check preliminary transactions that are being confirmed with the issuing banks (buyers' banks), you can fetch them from a merchant's preliminary account.
+If you want to check preliminary transactions that are being checked by Zettle whether they should be paid out, you can fetch them from a merchant's preliminary account.

 <!-- Is there any limit for how old transactions can be fetched? -->